-If school should need to close, we will be using Tapestry (in YR) and Class Dojo to set and receive daily work.
+If school should need to close, we will notify you by email, this website and through the Local Authority Portal.
+Learning will delivered remotely, using Tapestry (in YR) and Class Dojo to set and receive daily work.
 Please see our Remote learning plan for details.
 Ideas for additional home learning can also be found on the class pages below and on the Oak Academy website.

 Staff have chosen websites that have good activities on them and also put on some worksheets that children can work on at home, as well as project ideas and shorter tasks.
 There is also information on our class pages too.
 We understand that home learning can be very difficult depending on family circumstances and are always available to listen and offer help or advice.
 Get in touch if things are tricky and we'll do our very best to make things easier.